FOREX-Dollar firms, but gains seen limited ahead of U.S. jobs report

 China began its one-week string of National Day holidays on Thursday.

-“The big picture is still that the outlook for the global economy remains very subdued, mainly due to weak Chinese growth,” Murata said.
+“The big pictures is still that the outlook for the global economy remains very subdued, mainly due to weak Chinese growth,” Murata said.

+The final Caixin/Markit China Manufacturing Purchasing Managers’ Index (PMI) edged down to 47.2 in September, slightly up from a preliminary reading of 47.0, but still marking its lowest reading since March 2009 and a deterioration from August’s 47.3.

 The yen largely shrugged off mixed signals from the BOJ’s closely watched tankan survey showing that confidence at big Japanese manufacturers worsened, leading some to bet that the central bank could take further stimulus steps.
 But service-sector sentiment improved for the fourth straight quarter to hit the highest level in more than two decades.

-Market attention was locked on to the China surveys after the U.S. Federal Reserve opted to refrain from raising interest rates for the first time since 2006 at its meeting last month, citing worries about the global economy, particularly China.
+Market attention was riveted on the China surveys after the U.S. Federal Reserve opted to refrain from raising interest rates for the first time since 2006 at its meeting last month, citing worries about the global economy, particularly China.

 But some investors believe that an improving U.S. employment situation could prompt the central bank to hike as early as this month.